 Some accident claims will involve joint and several liability.
 This refers to shared liability across multiple parties for someone’s damages.
 In these cases, the courts will hold each party independently responsible for repaying the victim.
 As a plaintiff in this type of case, you could collect the full value of a settlement or judgment award from any defendant found liable.
 It will be up to you or your attorney to target the party most likely able to pay the full amount, such as a product manufacturer or business owner with significant insurance.

 If you were partly at fault for an accident involving joint and several liability, multiple parties could still owe you compensation.
 The courts will simply deduct your percentage of fault from the judgment award.
 Your lawyer can then seek damage reimbursement from the party that has the means to pay.
 Finding out if you have the right to any compensation after partly contributing to an accident may take a consultation with an attorney.
-Speak with the attorneys of Henshaw & Henry, PC today to explore your legal options.
+Speak with the attorneys of Henshaw Law Office today to explore your legal options.